 After a witness presents their initial testimony on behalf of the prosecution, the defendant’s attorney may then ask questions to elicit other testimony from the witness.
 In addition, the attorney may cross-examine the witness to shed doubt on their testimony.
 However, the cross-examining attorney is usually only allowed to ask questions relevant to the facts alleged in the case or similar in scope to what the prosecution asked.

 Hearsay is considered testimony from a witness under oath who is reciting a statement from outside the court.
 Generally, The Federal Rules of Evidence prohibit introducing hearsay statements during applicable federal court proceedings unless certain circumstances apply.
 Other out-of-court statements, which are not hearsay, are more easily admissible.

 In any case, if the person making the statements doesn’t appear in court to testify, using such statements may constitute a confrontation clause violation.

 Contact an Experienced Criminal Defense Lawyer at Aron Law Firm

 For questions about your constitutional right to confront your accuser or to discuss your case with one of our California criminal defense lawyers, contact Aron Law Firm today.
 Our expert attorneys are dedicated to protecting your rights by investigating your case in detail, building a robust defense, and strategizing a tactical way to confront and cross-examine witnesses.
 Our legal team is well versed in California criminal defense laws and may help you avoid the consequences that stem from this offense.

 At Aron Law Firm, we have experience protecting clients from a wide variety of criminal charges.
 We take a client-centered approach that aims to make the legal process as painless as possible.
-To speak with a criminal defense attorney, schedule a free consultation by calling (805) 618-1768 or completing our online contact form today.
+To speak with a criminal defense attorney, schedule a consultation by calling (805) 500-0483 or completing our online contact form today.